 It started to drive out the natural instinct to understate risk or assume mitigations would all work brilliantly first time and every time (our friend optimism bias again…) and helped put projects and programmes on a good footing for effective decision making as early on as possible.

-As I said in my introduction, the causes and roots of project failure are the source of continued heavily academic research and will continue to plague us as the pace of change in the world accelerates.
+As I said in my introduction, the causes and roots of technology project delivery failure are the source of continued heavily academic research and will continue to plague us as the pace of change in the world accelerates.
 However, there are some key themes that can be at least acknowledged and considered when considering execution of a project that can at the very least, make one feel things are more transparent and start to put a different type of control over execution.

 I thoroughly recommend the International Journal Of Project Management for regular academic papers on all things project, the subject of risk, optimism bias and project failure are (unfortunately!) regular themes.
 However, they provide useful, up to date and considered insights into how the profession is dealing with these challenges across the world.